n3wb0rn84/03-Swartz/Parcours/02-HTML-CSS/css-animation-exercise/readme.md

 # CSS Animation drill

+**duration**: 1 day
+**team**: false
+**repo**: `css-animation-drill`

+In this exercise, you will build step by step a complex animation.
 This is an exercise in discipline, precision and accuracy.

-In this exercise, you will build step by step a complex animation.
+You will thus use a technique that could be called "the image background guide Technique".

-**Tip**: for each step of the exercise, use the images as background-image (with a slight opacity perhaps?) to help you style precisely.
+**Tip: the image background guide Technique**: for each step of the exercise, use the [images](./images) as your body's background image (with a slight opacity perhaps?) to help you style precisely.
+When done, remove the background image.

 ```html
 <div id="stage" style="background: transparent url(./images/css_animation_exercise_stage.png) 0 0 no-repeat;">
 ```

-- Create a repo `css-animation-drill`
 - Create a standard index.html page
-- Use the [images](./images) as your body's background image
-- Create the stage.
-Add a div with the id "stage", style it so that it appears exactly like this image, and in the horizontal middle of your index page.
+- Create the stage: add a div with the id "stage", style it so that it appears exactly like this image, and in the horizontal middle of your index page.
 ![](./images/css_animation_exercise_stage.png)
-- Add a div with an id "square".
+- Add a div with an id "hero".
-- Style the `#square` so it looks exactly like this:
+- Style the `#hero` so it looks exactly like this:

 ![](./images/css_animation_exercise_square.png)